RunOpenCode/http/packages/ngx-http-client/README.md

 `NgxHttpClientModule.forRoot` method accepts optional configuration object.
 Configuration object has the following
 properties:

-- `adapter`, default value is `angular` - by default, Angular's `HttpClient` is used as HTTP adapter.
-However, you may choose to use `fetch` adapter instead, or any other adapter which implements `HttpAdapterInterface` from `@runopencode/http` package.
-If you want to use `fetch` adapter, you should pass `fetch` as value for this configuration parameter.
-Otherwise, you may register your adapter within Angular's DI container and pass its name/injection token as a value.
+- `adapter`, default value is `fetch` - by default, `fetch` API is used as HTTP adapter.
+However, you may choose to use `angular` adapter instead, or any other adapter which implements `HttpAdapterInterface` from `@runopencode/http` package.
+In that case, you must register your adapter within Angular's DI container and pass its name/injection token as a value.
 - `interceptors`, default value is empty array - you may create your own interceptors and register them here.
   Interceptors must be decorated with `@Injectable` decorator and must implement `HttpInterceptorInterface` from `@runopencode/http` package.
 For each provided interceptor, module will register it within Angular's DI container.
+You may also use functions as interceptors.
+In that case, function will be registered as interceptor within Angular's DI.
+  Do note that functional interceptors are useful only for simple tasks, and if you need to inject some dependencies into your interceptor, you should use class-based interceptor instead (function with the state, or using `inject()` does not conform with functional programing paradigm).
-- `guessContentType`, default value is `true` - when set to `true`, `ContentTypeInterceptor` from `@runopencode/http` package will be registered as interceptor automaticaly.
+- `guessContentType`, default value is `true` - when set to `true`, `ContentTypeInterceptor` from `@runopencode/http` package will be registered as interceptor automatically.
 This interceptor will set `Content-Type` header based on request body.

 ## Available injection tokens